sagemath/sagewiki_to_gh-2022-10-10/graph_benchmark.md

  * Create a graph with n nodes and no edges (sparse and dense, if supported)

 === Edge Storage ===
- * Fill in and then delete all edges one by one (directed and undirected, sparse and dense)
+ * Fill in and then delete all edges one by one (directed and undirected, sparse and dense, if supported)

 === Specific Constructors ===
  * Create a complete graph on n nodes